 Traditionally, banks have relied on manual analysis and gut instinct to understand their customers.
 However, in the digital age, this approach is increasingly becoming obsolete.
 Retail banks now need to leverage AI to segment their customer bases effectively and provide personalised services.

-Sujet a lire : What Are the Most Effective Ways UK Charities Can Use Video Marketing?
+A lire en complément : What Are the Most Effective Ways UK Charities Can Use Video Marketing?

 Customer segmentation is a strategic approach that divides an organisation’s target market into identifiable segments.
 These segments share similar characteristics and behaviours, allowing firms to tailor their products, services and communications to meet the specific needs of each segment.
 This not only enhances customer experience but also improves business efficiency and profitability.